pyprojectx/pyprojectx/README.md

 ```

 ## Uninstall / cleaning up
-Delete the _.pyprojectx_ directory in your project's root.
+* Delete the _.pyprojectx_ directory in your project's root.
+* Delete the global _.pyprojectx_ directory in your home directory.

 ## Why yet another tool when we already have pipx etc.?
 * As Python noob I had hard times setting up a project and building existing projects